 Mobile home owners, we’ve found ways that you can get help and protect yourself from eviction.
-If you currently own a mobile home, then you need to read this.
+If you currently own a mobile home, then you don’t want to miss this.

 First of all, I just want to say thank you to everyone who has reached out with questions.
-Mobile homes weren’t something that I’d researched much and that was clearly an oversight on my part.
-I couldn’t believe the statistics that I found!
+Once I dived deep into researching mobile homes, I couldn’t believe the statistics that I found!
 For example, did you know that 41% of mobile homes are owned or rented by low income seniors?

-Anyway, I’m not here to flood you with statistics.
-I’m here to show you seven things that you need to know so that you can get the help you need and keep your home.
+I’ve found some very important facts to share with the mobile home owners out there.
+Here are seven things that you need to know so that you can get the help you need and keep your home.

 First, you need to know your state laws.